Vladimir Yakushev

-Vladimir Vladimirovich Yakushev (Влади́мир Влади́мирович Я́кушев; born 14 June 1968) is a Russian politician serving as Senator from Tyumen Oblast and First Deputy Speaker of the Federation Council since September 2024.
+Vladimir Vladimirovich Yakushev (Владимир Владимирович Якушев; born 14 June 1968) is a Russian politician.
+Secretary of the General Council party of the United Russia from 14 December 2024.

+Senator from Tyumen Oblast and First Deputy Speaker of the Federation Council since September 2024.

 Previously, he was the Presidential Plenipotentiary Envoy to the Ural Federal District from 2020 to 2024, Minister of Construction, Housing and Utilities from 2018 to 2020, and Governor of Tyumen Oblast from 2005 to 2018.

 He has the federal state civilian service rank of 1st class Active State Councillor of the Russian Federation.

 Early life and career

 Vladimir Yakushev was born in Neftekamsk on 14 June 1968.
 At age 7, he moved with his family to his father in Nadym, where he graduated from school.

 From 1986 to 1988, he served in the Army.

 In 1993, he graduated from University of Tyumen with a degree in law.

 Banking career

 On 27 June 1993, Yakushev started his career as a legal adviser of the Yamal-Nenets branch of the West Siberian Commercial Bank (Zapsibcombank).

 On 25 July 1994, he became acting Director of the Yamal-Nenets branch of the Zapsibcombank, and on 24 January 1995, he became Director of the Yamal-Nenets branch of the Zapsibcombank.

 In 1997, he became Vice-President and Director of Salekhard branch of Zapsibcombank.
 He graduated from University of Tyumen with a degree in economy.

 On 29 April 1998, he became President of Zapsibcombank.